 Discussions around e-cigarettes and other vaping devices tend to focus on nicotine, which is highly addictive and carries other health risks.
 But what about nicotine-free options?
-Many users believe that if they stick to these products, they would only be inhaling harmless water vapors.
+Many users believe that if they stick to these products, they would only be inhaling harmless water vapor.
 The truth is, the other chemicals found in e-cigarette liquid, flavorings and aerosols are not safe.

 Another study evaluated 40 e-cigarette refill liquids and found toxic levels regardless of nicotine content.
 The toxicity seemed to be associated with the number and concentration of chemicals used in the flavoring.
 Though the toxicity of e-liquids varied depending on brand and flavor, this and a number of other studies found that cinnamon flavored e-cigarettes have the greatest potential health risk.

 Regardless of nicotine levels, there is good reason to be concerned about the effects of the toxic chemicals found in e-cigarettes.
 With or without nicotine, the evidence to date suggests that e-cigarettes and other vaping devices are not risk free.

 Azure Thompson, DrPH

 Associate Director of Policy Research and Analysis